SAP/ui5-typescript/packages/ts-interface-generator/README.md

 ## Limitations

+See the [TODO](#TODO) section for examples of features not yet implemented.

+In general, if something does not work, try to make the code structure as close as possible to the sample control in this project because right now only the straight-forward standard case is supported.

+### Recognition of Applicable Classes

 There are limits to what the tool can achieve, trying to find and parse the classes for which it needs to generated an interface.

-See the [TODO](#TODO) section for examples of features not yet implemented.

 Certain requirements need to be fulfilled to make the detection of classes work, for which interfaces need to be generated: